diegopereiraeng/kubernetes-snapshot-extension/README.md

   Optional settings:

   ```
-  # List of resources that will be monitored
+  # List of resources that will be monitored.
+Comment out individual items to exclude from monitoring
   entities:
   - type: "pod"
   - type: "node"